77ethers/NTERMCP/FAQ.md

 This is useful for checking recent log entries or file endings without reading the entire content.

-### Can I use Desktop Commander in any MCP client outside of Claude?
+### Can I use NTERMCP in any MCP client outside of Claude?

-Yes, you can install Desktop Commander MCP on other clients that support MCP, including:
+Yes, you can install NTERMCP MCP on other clients that support MCP, including:
 - Cursor
 - Windsurf
 - DeepChat
 - Any other client with MCP support

-You can use any model available for that client with Desktop Commander.
+You can use any model available for that client with NTERMCP.

 **However, important caveats:**
-- **Unexpected behavior**: Desktop Commander can work unexpectedly on other clients due to differences in system prompts and potential conflicts with their own built-in tools
+- **Unexpected behavior**: NTERMCP can work unexpectedly on other clients due to differences in system prompts and potential conflicts with their own built-in tools
-- **Not optimized for other clients**: Desktop Commander is primarily designed and tested with Claude Desktop
+- **Not optimized for other clients**: NTERMCP is primarily designed and tested with Claude Desktop
 - **Varying results**: The experience may differ significantly from the Claude Desktop experience

 **If you try other clients:**